SpaceBurritos/people_counter/README.md

 **If you are otherwise unable to find a suitable model after attempting and successfully converting at least three other models**, you can document in your write-up what the models were, how you converted them, and why they failed, and then utilize any of the Intel® Pre-Trained Models that may perform better.

+The model that I use in this instance was the SSD Mobilenet V2, from http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz

 ## Run the application

 From the main directory: